Jeremy-Day-Lab/Brida_Reln_2024/4_EES/README.md

 **PHATE only works on Intel x86 Mac**

 ## Installing x86 Python
+If your Mac has an Intel chip, you can disregard everything on this page and install the necessary packages in your regular Python as normal.

+If your Mac has an Apple Silicon chip (M1, M2), this is for you.
 These are the steps to set up a copy of your Terminal app to run with Rosetta and install x86 Python.
 The following is modified from [this Medium story](https://towardsdatascience.com/how-to-use-manage-multiple-python-versions-on-an-apple-silicon-m1-mac-d69ee6ed0250), rewritten here (a) in case this link is/becomes inaccessible and (b) to add my own notes.

 **1. Install Homebrew**